 Learn more about the components on RichRap’s blog, and check out the video below to see the entire assembly process in action.

-License: The text of "Weekend Project: A $20 DIY Heated DryBox for 3D Printing Filament Storage" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Printing Project: $20 DIY Heated DryBox for Filament Storage" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP